hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/partitioning.md

 # Architecture

-Partitioning involves the addition of two new columns to many tables within the HAPI FHIR JPA database schema:
+Partitioning involves the use of two dedicated columns to many tables within the HAPI FHIR JPA database schema:

 * **PARTITION_ID** &ndash; This is an integer indicating the specific partition that a given resource is placed in.
 This column can also be *NULL*, meaning that the given resource is in the **Default Partition**.
 * **PARTITION_DATE** &ndash; This is a date/time column that can be assigned an arbitrary value depending on your use case.
+Typically, this would be used for use cases where data should be automatically dropped after a certain time period using native database partition drops.

+When partitioning is used, these two columns will be populated with the same value on all resource-specific tables (this includes [HFJ_RESOURCE](./schema.html#HFJ_RESOURCE) and all tables that have a foreign key relationship to it including [HFJ_RES_VER](./schema.html#HFJ_RES_VER), [HFJ_RESLINK](./schema.html#HFJ_RES_LINK), [HFJ_SPIDX_*](./schema.html#indexes), etc.)

+At the time that a resource is being **created**, an [interceptor hook](#partition-iInterceptors) is invoked in order to request the partition ID and date, and these will be written to the resource.

+At the time that a resource is being **updated**, the partition ID and date from the previous version will be used.

+When a **read operation** is being performed (e.g. a read, search, history, etc.), a separate [interceptor hook](#partition-iInterceptors) is invoked in order to determine whether the operation should target a specific partition.
+The outcome of this hook determines how the partitioning manifests itself to the end user:

+* If all read operations are scoped by the interceptor to only apply to a single partition, then the partitioning behaves as a **multitenant** solution.
+* If read operations are scopes to all partitions, then the partitioning is simply partitioning the data into logical segments.

-# Enabling Partitioning
+# Enabling Partitioning in HAPI FHIR

 Enabling partitioning on the server involves a set of steps.

 The [PartitionConfig](/apidocs/hapi-fhir-jpaserver-model/ca/uhn/fhir/jpa/model/config/PartitionConfig.html) bean contains configuration settings related to partitioning within the server.
-To enable partitioning, the
+To enable partitioning, the [PartitioningEnabled](/apidocs/hapi-fhir-jpaserver-model/ca/uhn/fhir/jpa/model/config/PartitionConfig.html#PartitioningEnabled(boolean)) property should be enabled.

+# Partition Interceptors

+In order to implement partitioning, an interceptor must be registered against the interceptor registry (either the REST Server registry, or the JPA Server registry will work).

+This interceptor can implement the hooks shown below.

+## Identify Partition for Create (Required)

+A hook against the [Pointcut#STORAGE_PARTITION_IDENTIFY_CREATE](/apidocs/hapi-fhir-base/ca/uhn/fhir/interceptor/api/Pointcut.html#STORAGE_PARTITION_IDENTIFY_CREATE) pointcut must be registered, and this hook method will be invoked every time a resource is being created in order to determine the partition to create the resource in.

+The criteria for determining the partition will depend on your use case.
+For example:

+* If you are implementing multi-tenancy the partition might be determined by using the [Request Tenant ID](/docs/server_plain/multitenancy.html).
+It could also be determined by looking at request headers, or the authorized user/session context, etc.

+* If you are implementing segmented data partitioning, the partition might be determined by examining the actual resource being created, by the identity of the sending system, etc.

+## Identify Partition for Read (Optional)

+A hook against the [Pointcut#STORAGE_PARTITION_IDENTIFY_CREATE](/apidocs/hapi-fhir-base/ca/uhn/fhir/interceptor/api/Pointcut.html#STORAGE_PARTITION_IDENTIFY_CREATE) pointcut must be registered, and this hook method will be invoked every time a resource is being created in order to determine the partition to create the resource in.

 # Limitations